M-Is-Ahmad/kickstarter_projects/README.md

 ORDER BY avg_pledge_per_backer DESC;
 ```
 ### 8. **What are the top 5 countries with the highest number of successful projects?**
-   - **Query:** Lists the top 10 countries with the highest number of successful projects.
+   - **🔍Query:** Lists the top 10 countries with the highest number of successful projects.
-   - **Purpose:** Helps identify which countries are most successful on Kickstarter.
+   - **🎯Purpose:** Helps identify which countries are most successful on Kickstarter.

 ```sql
 SELECT